noabu/DS_home_assigment/README.md

 ![image](https://github.com/noabu/DS_home_assigment/assets/37350541/cb5b57e5-ac19-4d1e-96a8-f0d22a35ece9)
 (figure 4)
 ![image](https://github.com/noabu/DS_home_assigment/assets/37350541/68df9239-0654-4fd3-b130-3cd593dcc099)
-from this we can conclude that the features are in different ranges (that's why I chose to normlize the features) - some 0/1 (flags) some 0-500 some 0-120,000,000 etc.
+From this we can conclude that the features are in different ranges (that's why I chose to normlize the features) - some 0/1 (flags) some 0-500 some 0-120,000,000 etc.
 Also, we can learn that there are peaks in the data which can indicate the behavior of the flow.

 In addition I visualized the distribution of the target classes: <br>